Stono/docker-nzbget/README.md

   - scripts
   - tmp

 They're all pretty standard from the config.
-At the moment, things aren't that configurable, so many sure if you mount a /storage volume where config/nzbget.conf already exists, your directories match those above.
+At the moment, things aren't that configurable, so make sure if you mount a /storage volume where config/nzbget.conf already exists, your directories match those above.